The Justin Fields era is underway for the Chicago Bears.

 Only two first-round quarterbacks in NFL Combine history have ever been clocked faster.
 Michael Vick ran the fastest time for a quarterback at 4.33 seconds in 2001 and Robert Griffin III ran it in 4.41 seconds in 2012, according to ESPN's Adam Schefter.

-The NFL Combine was canceled this year due to the coronavirus pandemic, but teams are treating pro days as such.
+The NFL Combine was canceled in 2021 due to the coronavirus pandemic, but teams are treating pro days as such.

 Lamar Jackson and Kyler Murray didn't run the 40-yard dash.
 Both were expected to run faster than a 4.44.